 Our General Meetings are held on the 3rd Saturday of the month (January – November) commencing at 2 pm.

 After each meeting we present our Speakers Program, with an informative guest speaker each month.
-Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm, followed by afternoon tea.
+Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm.

 Please see our Speakers Program below for more information on upcoming talks.